 About the data

 The PhD student will be working with large, whole genome resequencing data obtained from several populations and >500 individuals.
-The samples are being collected and the sequencing is planned for autumn 2020.
-Thus, the student will be able to work with the data shortly after he/she starts his/her PhD studies.
+Additionally, the PhD student will generate a pedigree data from several hundreds of individuals that will be bread in the lab (probably in Czechia).
 The PhD student will be responsible for breeding, DNA extraction and preparing samples for whole genome re-sequencing.
 First main task will involve linkage map reconstruction and analysis of recombination rate variation along the spruce bark beetle genome.
-The PhD student will also infer spruce bark beetle’s demographic history using coalescent-based simulations.
-The PhD student will gain a wide range of scientific experience including genome-wide sequence data analysis as well as demographic history modelling and will be encouraged to develop his/hers own projects using extensive datasets available.
+The PhD student will gain a wide range of scientific experience including genome-wide sequence data analysis as well as wet lab practice and will be encouraged to develop his/hers own projects using extensive datasets available.

 About the place and salary